fluxcd/community/GOVERNANCE.md

 - To gain and/or maintain Dev team membership the member MUST be a stated maintainer in at least one technical sub-project.
 - Technical sub-project maintainership is stated in a `MAINTAINERS` file at the root of the source code repository.
 - Stated technical sub-project maintainership may be decided by a Simple Majority of existing members listed in the project's `MAINTAINERS` file.

+Architecture team membership changes have additional considerations:

+- When an Architecture member leaves the team, their stated maintainership of any technical sub-projects will no longer count toward the required minimum of one Architecture team member.
+If after leaving, there are no other Architecture team members on those sub-projects, the Architecture team is reponsible for deciding how to fulfill that minimum.

 Org team membership changes have additional considerations: